-With falling leaves, animals scattering off and hiding from the impending cold weather and, of course, Halloween, it’s easy to see why this month could be riddled with superstitions.
+With falling leaves, animals scattering off and hiding from the impending cold weather, it’s easy to see why this month could be riddled with superstitions.

-This time of the year in the Northern Hemisphere can be particularly spooky compared to the romantic icy winters, the hopeful springs and the (sometimes) scorching summers.
+This time of the year can be particularly spooky compared to the romantic icy winters, the hopeful springs and the (sometimes) scorching summers.

 Not so long ago, before we could just pop down to the supermarket and buy our parsnips, potatoes and pork, many people were self sufficient farmers, expected to provide all of their food by themselves.
 So, their fate was often left up to the weather and the seasons.
 Understandably many of the superstitions existed because of worries about lack of food for the winter.